awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 ## Understand the workflow

-The following figure shows the workflow you'll create with this tutorial that is able to send out multiple messages over multiple channels.
+The following figure shows the workflow you'll create with this tutorial,  which is able to send out multiple messages over multiple channels.

 ![AWS Tracking Application](images/workflowmodelA.png)

 The following describes each step in the workflow:
 + **Start** - Initiates the workflow and passes in a date value.
 + **Determines the missing students** – Determines the students that are absent for the given day.
 For this AWS tutorial, a MySQL database is queried to track the students that are absent.
 This workflow step dynamically creates XML that contains the students queried from the database and passes the XML to the next step.
 This example shows how a Lambda function can query data from an Amazon RDS table.
 + **Send all notifications** – Parses the XML that contains all absent students.
-For each student, this step invokes the Amazon Simple Notification Service (SNS) to send a mobile text message, the Pinpoint Service to send a voice message, and the Amazon Simple Email Service (SES) to send an email message.
+For each student, this step invokes the Amazon SNS to send a mobile text message, Amazon Pinpoint to send a voice message, and Amazon SES to send an email message.
 + **End** - Stops the workflow.

 In this AWS tutorial, an Amazon RDS MySQL database is used to track the students who are absent.
 The MySQL table is named **students** and contains these fields: